rayavarapuvikram1/summer-of-code/Project_Proposal.md

 ## Abstract

-Portenta H7 is a multiprocessor microcomputer which can run multiple tasks at once.
+Portenta H7 is a multiprocessor microcontroller which can run multiple tasks at once.
 MicroPython helps in building tools and programming this board.
 To make it the most powerful board we incorporate the most powerful tools with documentation and also general-purpose board.

 ## Technical Details